 To remove bumper sticker residue, saturate the area with distilled white vinegar.
 Bumper sticker pieces should peel off easily.
 Test first on an inconspicuous area of the car to make sure it doesn’t damage the paint.

-Soak the paintbrush in hot white distilled vinegar until brush softens.
+Additional uses of vinegar: soften stiff paintbrushes.
+Simply soak each paintbrush in hot white distilled vinegar until the brush softens.
 Then wash with warm, soapy water.

-Rub the underarm areas of white or light-colored clothing with white distilled vinegar then launder as usual.
-If stain remains after washing, do not machine dry.
+Rub the underarm areas of white or light-colored clothing with white distilled vinegar, and then launder as usual.
+If the stain remains after washing, do not machine dry.
 Re-treat the area with vinegar and place garment in the sun to bleach.

 To keep colored fabrics from running in the wash, first soak them for a few minutes in white distilled vinegar.

-When dying fabric, help set the color by adding a cup of white distilled vinegar to the last rinse water.
+When dying fabric, help set the color by adding a cup of white distilled vinegar to the water during the last rinse.

 To dissolve mineral residue in steam irons, pour equal amounts of white distilled vinegar and water into the water reservoir.
 Turn the iron to the steam setting and allow it to steam for five minutes in an upright position.
 Unplug and cool the iron.
 Empty the reservoir — and the dissolved minerals.

-Dip the corner of a cloth in white vinegar.
+Dip the corner of a cloth in white vinegar for cleaning.
 Rub lightly on scorched area of fabric.
 Wipe with a clean cloth.
 Repeat as needed.

-To keep drains fresh, pour a cup of white distilled vinegar down the drain once a week.
+Additional vinegar uses: keeping drains fresh.
+Just pour a cup of white distilled vinegar down the drain once a week.
 Allow it to sit for 30 minutes then flush with cold water.

 Wash berry-colored hands with vinegar to remove fruit stains.

-To remove calcium deposits in the reservoir, heat 1 ¾ cups of vinegar in the microwave for 2 minutes.
-Pour vinegar into reservoir and replace the cap.
-Allow this to sit for 1 hour before pouring out the vinegar.
-(As always, follow manufacturer’s instructions for cleaning.)
+To remove calcium deposits in the reservoir, heat 1¾ cups of vinegar in the microwave for two minutes.
+Pour vinegar into the reservoir and replace the cap.
+Allow this to sit for one hour before pouring out the vinegar.
+(As always, follow the manufacturer’s instructions for cleaning the sleep apnea machine.)